 For all children with the flu who don't feel well, lots of tender loving care is in order.
 Children may benefit from extra bed rest, and extra fluids.

-If your child is uncomfortable because of a fever,
+If your child is uncomfortable because of a fever, acetaminophen or

 ibuprofen in doses recommended by your pediatrician for his age and weight will help him feel better.
 Ibuprofen is approved for use in children six months of age and older; however, it should never be given to children who are